Our 2nd topic of the term is

 As historians we will understand:

-That our knowledge of the past is constructed from a range of sources both written and pictorial.
+Understand that knowledge of the past is constructed from a range of sources both written and pictorial.
+Use this to answer questions.

 As a user of technology we will: